hanifuom/CS50-Final-project/README.md

 # CS50-Final-project
-Finally, I am in the final project of CS 50.
+Finally, I am working on the final project of CS 50.
 It feels like a dream.